General Questions

 What do I do if my application is denied?

-If there is a second round of Community Collaboration Grants, you could work with our Legacy Program Librarian to clarify what aspects of your application did not meet the grant requirements.
+Work with our Legacy Program Librarian to clarify what aspects of your application did not meet the grant requirements, and use this feedback to improve your application and reapply for the next round of funding.

 What if the $7,000 is not enough for our project?